vikrampalled36/devops-exercises/topics/devops/README.md

 <details>
 <summary>What is a postmortem ? </summary><br><b>

 The postmortem is a process that should take place following an incident.
-It’s purpose is to identify the root cause of an incident and the actions that should be taken to avoid this kind of incidents from happening again. </b></details>
+It’s purpose is to identify the root cause of an incident and the actions that should be taken to avoid this kind of incidents from happening again..</b></details>

 <details>